 In-House STD Testing

-At CheckPoint Urgent Care, we understand the importance of regular STD testing for sexually active individuals, and we believe that testing should be accessible, convenient, and confidential.
-That’s why we offer in-house STD testing at all of our locations, using the latest testing technologies to provide accurate results quickly.
+At CheckPoint Urgent Care, we understand the importance of regular STI testing for sexually active individuals, and we believe that testing should be accessible, convenient, and confidential.
+That’s why we offer in-house STI testing for females at all of our locations, using the latest testing technologies to provide accurate results in as little as 30 minutes.

 Early detection is important.
-That is why CheckPoint Urgent Care is now offering in-house STD testing.
+That is why CheckPoint Urgent Care is now offering in-house STI testing.
 Learn more about the benefits of early detection, preventative measures, and a few frequently asked questions.

-Did you know that sexually transmitted diseases (STDs), or sexually transmitted infections (STIs), are pretty common among people of all ages in the US?
+Did you know that sexually transmitted infections (STIs) are pretty common among people of all ages in the US?
 Unfortunately, it’s especially on the rise for younger folks.
+The Centers for Disease Control and Prevention (CDC) found that cases of STIs in the U.S. have reached an all-time high for the 6th consecutive year.

 • Gonorrhea